keshiki808/jquery-rates/README.md

 7. Note: For the purposes of form submission an input tag will be dynamically created in your HTML file of this structure: <br/>
 `<input type="hidden" id = "${$containerName}Rating" name="${$containerName}Rating" value="0" >`

 The id and container name are based on the id of the element you targeting with the plugin.
-So, for our example the id and name of our input element will be
+So, for our example (id = ratestars) the id and name of our input element will be ratestarsRating.

 ## Customizable settings list
 Customizable optional settings
 <pre>
 shadeColor
-  Adjusts the filling color, foru different options are provided as follows.
+  Adjusts the filling color, for different options are provided as follows.

     Options:
       "rates-green"